renanboni/trranalytics/README.md

 # Analytics Event Kotlin Generator

-This project generates Kotlin source files from JSON Schema files laid out in a simple directory structure.
-The output is a strongly-typed builder-style API for analytics events, producing `JsonObject` payloads via `kotlinx.serialization.json`.
+This project generates Kotlin Multiplatform source files from JSON Schema files laid out in a simple directory structure.
+The output is a strongly-typed API for analytics events, producing `JsonObject` payloads via `kotlinx.serialization.json`.

 The generator is intentionally strict and focused on a small JSON Schema